cs127/ntcheck/README.md

 written in pure C89.

-the program checks if a module contains more than 64 patterns, and whether it contains the following commands in its patterns, which are not supported by
+the program checks if a module contains more than 64 patterns, whether it contains any notes outside the valid pitch range, and whether it contains any of the following commands in its patterns, which are not supported by NoiseTracker:
-NoiseTracker:

 * `5xy` (volume slide + portamento)
 * `6xy` (volume slide + vibrato)